Pranshu936/Pranshu936/README.md

 ## About Me

-- 🔭 I’m currently working on [Current Project]
 - 🌱 I’m currently learning **JAVA**
-- 👯 I’m looking to collaborate on [Project or Type of Collaboration]
+- 👯 I’m looking to collaborate on Projects on Data Science.
-- 🤔 I’m looking for help with [Area Where You Need Help]
+- 🤔 I’m looking for help with Spring Boot.
 - 💬 Ask me about JAVA, PYTHON and C
 - 📫 How to reach me: [93.6pranshukumar@gmail.com]
 - ⚡ Fun fact: